AYDC Youth Program Quality Initiative

 In the assess phase staff observe each other at work, taking objective notes on aspects of the environment, interactions and youth engagement.
 In the plan phase, staff come together to look at the data collected, and collectively set priorities for improvements they will make.
 The final phase is about implementing the plan, which could include professional development or changes in curriculum.

-All participants in the pilot will use the David P. Weikart Center for Program Quality Social and Emotional Learning Program Quality Assessment tool (SEL PQA).
+All participants in the initiative will use the David P. Weikart Center for Program Quality Social and Emotional Learning Program Quality Assessment tool (SEL PQA).
 The SEL PQA is used to assess program quality features and create customized action plans to enhance the program.
 The SEL PQA focuses on key areas of quality at the point where staff and youth interact: a safe space, supportive environment, youth/adult and peer interactions, and youth engagement.
 The SEL PQA helps staff to objectively identify program strengths and gaps, and is linked to training modules that help address self-identified areas for improvement.